kvedala/beautiful-jekyll/astronomy_hobby.md

 incredible complexities of the space that has revolutionized scientific developments in all branches of science and engineering.
 Some of these events that either happened or are to happen during the COVID-19 are:
-1. Moon appearing bigger than usual in May –- a phenomena called supermoon[^3]
+1. Moon appearing bigger than usual in May – a phenomenon called supermoon[^3]
-2. Mars Occultation –- a rare eclipse like event with moon eclipsing Mars by being exactly between Earth and Mars[^4]
+2. Mars Occultation – a rare eclipse like event with moon eclipsing Mars by being exactly between Earth and Mars[^4]
 3. Jupiter and Saturn conjunctions, bright joint guest appearances with their moons[^5]